-These are the brownies I make when I want something rich and a little unexpected without dirtying every bowl in the kitchen.
+These are the brownies to make when you want something rich and a little unexpected without dirtying every bowl in the kitchen.
 It is a one-bowl batter, deeply chocolatey and properly fudgy, with a soft cola-caramel undertone humming underneath.
-People taste them and know something is different, but they usually cannot place it until I tell them the secret is in the can.
+People taste them and know something is different, but they usually cannot place it until they hear the secret is in the can.

 Why Dr Pepper works in this recipe

 Chocolate loves a partner that adds depth without stealing the show, and a Dr Pepper reduction does exactly that.
 Concentrated down, the soda contributes a cola-caramel sweetness and a hint of spice that amplify the cocoa, much the way coffee deepens a chocolate cake.
 The mild acidity also tenderizes the crumb so the brownies stay fudgy rather than cakey.
-That complexity comes from the famous blend behind the drink, which I get into in the 23 flavors of Dr Pepper.
+That complexity comes from the famous blend behind the drink, covered in the 23 flavors of Dr Pepper.

 When to make it